 Evolutionary ecology of the mutualism between legumes and rhizobia

-The evolutionary processes that maintain mutualisms and the ecological processes that maintain genetic variation within mutualistic species have long fascinated scientists.
-By measuring the effects of environmental variation on the fitness of both partners, we are moving closer to understanding the ‘rules of life’ governing mutualisms
+The evolutionary processes that maintain mutualism and the ecological processes that maintain genetic variation within mutualistic species have long fascinated scientists.
+By measuring the effects of environmental variation on the fitness of both partners across generations, we are moving closer to understanding the ‘rules of life’ governing mutualism.

 Application of Select and Resequence approach for assessing strain fitness

 In close collaboration with Peter Tiffin and Brendan Epstein, we’ve developed a method to use mixed inoculations of scores of strains and high coverage genome sequencing to measure selection on rhizobia in host nodules and in the soil.
-Better yet, genome-wide association analysis can be used to identify putatively natural genetic variation in rhizobial genes underlying the measured fitness differences.
+Genome-wide association analysis can be used to identify natural genetic variation in rhizobia genes putatively underlying the measured fitness differences.
 This project is funded by NSF and DOE.

 Functional genomics of host x strain interactions

 The function of host and rhizobial symbiotic genes are often tested using only one or at most a few genotypes of the other species.
 We are working to change that by using S&R screens on host mutants and by testing bacterial mutants in host competition experiments.
-This project is funded by PGRP from NSF.
+This project is funded by a PGRP from NSF.
 We are also digging into measuring strain-induced changes in nodule and root architecture.

 Agricultural applications: Beneficial inoculants and leguminous cover crops